 These faculty are eligible to serve as advisors.
 You can consider many things when choosing your advisor:

-Think of Biology faculty members that have taught classes you have taken and enjoyed
+- Think of Biology faculty members who have taught classes you have taken and enjoyed

-If you still need help with choosing an advisor, we encourage you to go to the Student Services Office in Gilbert 118 to talk to staff and/or BioBridge peer advisors.
-Additionally, there is an extremely useful binder of faculty advisor surveys available in the office.
-These surveys contain a lot more informal information about advisors, such as interests, hobbies, advising philosophies, etc.
+- If you still need help with choosing an advisor, we encourage you to go to the Student Services Office in Gilbert 118 to talk to staff and/or BioBridge peer advisors.

 2. Contact the possible advisors